dclause/search_autocomplete/README.txt

  www.axiomcafe.fr

 ---------------------------------------------------------------------------------
--- 1. Installing Search Autocomplete:
+-- 1. Installing Search Autocomplete :

 Place the entirety of this directory in sites/all/modules/search_autocomplete or in the equivalent directory of your Drupal installation.